 Team members work with strength and conditioning coach during the summer

-Scott Greenawalt enters his fifth season as the strength and conditioning coach for the Gamecock men's basketball team, and holds the title of assistant strength coach at South Carolina.
+Scott Greenawalt enters his sixth season as the men's basketball strength and conditioning coach for the Gamecocks.
 He previously served as an assistant strength and conditioning coach, working with the men's and women's basketball programs at Kansas State since 2006.

-"Scott is as good as it gets in the world of strength and conditioning," Gamecock head coach Frank Martin commented.
+"Scott is as good as it gets in the world of strength and conditioning," Gamecock head coach Frank Martin commented at the time of Greenawalt's hiring.
 "He brings a commitment to the whole athlete.
 Strength, conditioning, flexibility and nutrition are just some of the things that he helps our student-athletes excel with every day."

-Greenawalt has made a huge impact on the strength and conditioning for the Gamecock program, working with the student-athletes mainly out of the state-of-the-art weight room facility at Colonial Life Arena.
+Greenawalt has made a huge impact on the strength and conditioning for the Gamecock program, working with the student-athletes mainly out of the brand new weight room facility at the Carolina Coliseum.
 Greenawalt focuses on preparing the student-athlete for the rigors of the season.
-His efforts with the student-athletes have been instrumental in the recent success of the Gamecock program, including the 25-win campaign and return to the postseason in 2015-16.
+His efforts with the student-athletes have been instrumental in the recent success of the Gamecock program, including the 2016-17 Final Four campaign.

-Greenawalt played a major role in helping revitalize the Wildcat program under Bob Huggins (2006-07) and Frank Martin (2007-12), which posted six consecutive 20-win seasons and advanced to the postseason in each season he was a part of the program, including four trips to the NCAA Tournament.
+Greenawalt played a major role in helping revitalize the Kansas State program under Bob Huggins (2006-07) and Frank Martin (2007-12), which posted six consecutive 20-win seasons and advanced to the postseason in each campaign he was a part of the program, including four trips to the NCAA Tournament.

 The Wildcats advanced to the Postseason NIT in 2007, Greenawalt's first season on staff, posting an overall record of 23-12.
 Greenawalt played a role in the Wildcats posting their first NCAA Tournament victory since 1988 after posting a 21-12 overall record, including a third-place finish in the Big 12 with a 10-6 mark during the 2007-08 season.
 The finish in league play was the highest for the Wildcats since the inception of the league.